Jesuph-teaching/courses-go-mycode-10-2024/9.typescript/exercice.md

 ### **🔹 Additional Challenges**
 1. Add a **`level`** property (union type: `"beginner" | "intermediate" | "advanced"`).
-2. Modify the function to check if the contact is an email or phone using `typeof`.
-3. Create a function that returns students **from a specific city**.
+2. Create a function that returns students **from a specific city**.